After completing this chapter, students should be able to:

 Finding the IRR graphically:

-Using the information above, the NPV curve of project A intersects the horizontal axis at approximately 12%. the IRR for project A is approximately 14% and the IRR for project B is approximately 12% as shown in Figure 2.7.
+Using the information above, the NPV curve of project A intersects the horizontal axis at approximately 14%.
+Therefore, the IRR for project A is approximately 14% as this is where the NPV is equal to zero (measured by the y axis).
+Similarly, the IRR for project B is approximately 12% as shown in Figure 2.7.

 Finding the IRR using Excel: Inputting the data into Excel allows us to calculate the IRR by using the “=IRR()” function, illustrated in Figure 2.8.